mujib2020/Word-embedding/README.md

  ## Pretrained and train on a custom dataset
  At first we will use a pretrained word2vec model and then train word2vec model on a custom dataset.
 Here is the link for the code: [Word-embedding.ipynb](https://github.com/mujib2020/Word-embedding/blob/master/Word-embedding.ipynb)https://github.com/mujib2020/Word-embedding/blob/master/Word-embedding.ipynb

+ ## Drawback of Word2Vec :
+ Let's look at this two sentences:
+ 1) He was not **fair**.
+ 2) There will be a fun **fair** in the city of Dallas.

+Word2vec gives a same vector for both fair in the above two senteces.
+But the word **fair** in these two sentences has different meaning.

+**BERT**: To address this, we can use BERT which can generate contexualized embeddings.